 - the required core course in Public History

-- at least one of the three NIAHD field schools in material culture, architectural history, or colonial archaeology
+- at least one of the three NIAHD field schools in material culture, architectural history, or historical archaeology

 - a semester-long internship for credit

-All courses used to satisfy the requirements of this program must be taken in residence at the College of William and Mary.
-However, students may use coursework done at William and Mary prior to entering the program to satisfy requirements.
+All courses used to satisfy the requirements of this program must be taken in residence at William & Mary.
+However, students may use coursework done at the College prior to entering the program to satisfy requirements.

-Each semester, there will be additional formal and informal opportunities for professional development.
-These will range from brown-bag lunches, to performances, to exhibits, to lectures.
+Each semester, there will be additional formal and informal opportunities for professional development through the History Department, ranging from brown-bag lunches, to performances, to exhibits, to lectures.